 - The Fire (Scotland) Act 2005 and the Fire Safety (Scotland) Regulations 2006 require a Risk Assessment to be carried out of the fire risks present in all premises for which staff are employed and whereby the employer / duty holder has control of those premises.
 The duty extends to the undertaking of Risk Assessments in common areas of housing stock and other Organisation-controlled premises that are legally defined as workspaces (e.g. commercial buildings for which the fire risk assessing duty has not been contractually passed to a tenant). - 2.
 An assessment of the fire risks will be carried out by a competent person and filed in the Risk Assessment file by the HSA. - 3.
-Fire Risk Assessors can be considered competent where they have sufficient training, experience or knowledge or other qualities that would allow them to adequately carry out their role.
-This will often require the use of an external consultant.
-Evidence of training and experience, membership of a professional body, or certification by a third-party certification body, will all contribute towards demonstrating competency. - 4.
-The assessment will identify possible ignition sources, combustible materials (such as piles of paper, storage of flammable materials etc.), working practices which give rise to fire risk (such as electric heaters being left on overnight), suitability of escape routes, fire detection/control systems, personnel who may be affected by fire and training needs of staff. - 5.
-Where necessary, the existing fire Policy and Procedures will be amended to reflect any improvements deemed necessary by the risk assessment. - 6.
+The assessment will identify possible ignition sources, combustible materials (such as piles of paper, storage of flammable materials etc.), working practices which give rise to fire risk (such as electric heaters being left on overnight), suitability of escape routes, fire detection/control systems, personnel who may be affected by fire and training needs of staff. - 4.
+Where necessary, the existing fire Policy and Procedures will be amended to reflect any improvements deemed necessary by the risk assessment. - 5.
 The assessment will be reviewed in the event of any significant change to operating practices, plant or equipment, materials used etc. and in any case, on a regular basis.

-25 2.1.4 - Unwanted Fire Alarm Signals (UFAS)
+2.1.4 - Unwanted Fire Alarm Signals (UFAS)